Cyanide in Apricot & Cherry Pits

-A typical apricot kernel weights about 0.6 grams and studies have shown that on average one kernel contains 1.8 milligrams of cyanide (3 mg/g) but it can vary depending on the species, growing conditions, etc. Here's the HCN ranges:
+A typical apricot kernel weights about 0.6 grams and studies have shown that on average one kernel contains 1.8 milligrams of cyanide (3 mg/g), but it can vary depending on the species, growing conditions, etc. Here are the HCN ranges:

 Approximate HCN Content per gram